theianjones/egghead-graphql-subscriptions/docs/01_query_in_graphiql.md

-# Query Data in One-graph Graphiql Editor
+# Query Data in OneGraph Graphiql Editor

-Navigate to [one graph](https://www.onegraph.com/) and create an account.
+Navigate to [OneGraph](https://www.onegraph.com/) and create an account.

 Create a new app ([screenshot](https://share.getcloudapp.com/qGudxW8p)).